 (ii) Substations where electrical transfers of equipment can be made between the ERCOT Control Area and non-ERCOT Control Area;

-(iii) At all generating station switchyards connected to the ERCOT System with an aggregated generating capacity above 100 MVA or at the remote line terminals of each generating station switchyard.
+(iii) At all generating station switchyards connected to the ERCOT System with an aggregated generating and energy storage capacity above 100 MVA or at the remote line terminals of each generating station switchyard.

 (2) Facility owners shall install the fault recording and sequence of events recording equipment identified in paragraph (1) above such that half of the identified facilities have the associated equipment installed by July 1, 2020, and all of the identified facilities by July 1, 2022.